postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 ---

-This topic describes how to use variables in Postman.
+This topic describes several ways to use variables in Postman.

 * [Variable scopes](#variable-scopes)
 * [Accessing variables in the request builder](#accessing-variables-in-the-request-builder)